alexdelorenzo/strs/README.md

 ```

 ### Slice
-You can use Python's slice syntax directly
+You can use Python's slice syntax directly, too.
 ```bash
 $ str slice 4:-3 "Hey there! 🔥"
 there